 Died 1949 in Bingham District

-Age 9 living with father David, a general labourer, mother Mary Ann née Jordan, sisters Fanny 15, Sarah Rebecca 12, Eliza Ann 6 and brother David Albert 3 on Chapel Lane, Ruskington, Lincolnshire.
+Age 9 living with father David, a general labourer, mother Mary Ann née Jordan, sisters Fanny 15, a domestic servant, Sarah Rebecca 12, Eliza Ann 6 and brother David Albert 3 on Chapel Lane, Ruskington, Lincolnshire.

 Age 19 a railway labourer lodging with William (who also came from Ruskington) and Nellie Ellis, Hogg Lane, Radcliffe on Trent.
 He is employed as.

 Age 29 living with wife Emily and his four children: Winifred 6, John Tom 4, David Albert 2 and George Henry 4 months at 14 Crown St off Carlton Rd, Nottingham.
 He was employed as a window cleaner.

 Service Number: 54925